Do you ship worldwide?

 How long will it take to get my order?

-Every item is made-to-order and might take anywhere between 3 and 14 business days to complete: home textiles 3-5 business days, clothing 7-14 business days.
-Once the order is ready, it will be shipped to your destination.
-For delivery rates and time, visit our Shipping page.
+Most of our items are made-to-order and might take anywhere between 3 and 14 business days to complete: home textiles 3-5 business days, clothing 7-14 business days.
+Once the order is ready, it will immediately be shipped to your destination.
+For delivery rates and time, visit our Shipping Policy.

 What’s the status of my order?